19-year sentence for man who killed his wife in front of Uber driver, told police he’d had a ‘bad night’

 Though detectives noted “a strong odor of intoxicants” on Espitia, he “was able to converse with us coherently and answer questions that we had of the events of the evening leading up to the Uber ride pickup,” charging papers say.

-During Friday’s hearing, Senior Deputy Prosecuting Attorney Jessica Berliner told King County Superior Court Judge Susan Amini that it was “simply baffling why the defendant made this choice to kill Jennifer.
+During Friday’s hearing, Senior Deputy Prosecuting Attorney Jessica Berliner told King County Superior Court Judge Susan Amini that it was “simply baffling” why the defendant killed Morrison Espitia.

 “But those were his choices, regardless of his level of intoxication,” she said.